If you have questions about holding a special event, please contact:

 - Class III - Events with 1,000 or more attendees

-Please note, that a Special Event Permit is not meant to serve as de-facto commercial zoning.
-Appropriate zoning or a temporary use permit is required for a property owner to host commercial (for-profit) special events.
+Please note, that a Class I, Class II, and Class III Special Event Permit is not meant to serve as de-facto commercial zoning.
+In addition to a Special Event Permit, appropriate zoning or a temporary use permit is required for a property owner to host commercial (for-profit) special events.
 Therefore, if a property is not zoned to allow for Commercial Public Assembly Uses or Events, a Temporary Use Permit or a Rezoning is required.
-In addition, for those events with 200 people or more, a Special Event Permit is also required.
-For properties located in the Agricultural Land Reserve, a non-farm use application (and approval) are also required, if the use is not allowed under Agricultural Land Commission regulations.

 Private family weddings, family reunions, etc., which are hosted on family property, are not considered to be commercial events, however, such special events having 200 people or more will require a Special Event Permit.